Python function for querying BI data

 Created: 02.05.2025

-Starting with Vertec 6.8, the numbers from the Business Intelligence Module (BI) can also be used outside the BI views, for example in lists or reports.
-This allows even complex calculations to be shown without sacrificing performance, as the pre-calculated BI numbers are accessed.
+Starting with Vertec 6.8, you can now use the Business Intelligence Module (BI) figures outside the BI views, for example in lists or reports.
+With this, even complex calculations can be shown without sacrificing performance, as the pre-calculated BI figures are accessed.

 source